genedelisa/rockymusic/README.md

 [http://genedelisa.github.io/rockymusic/](http://genedelisa.github.io/rockymusic/)

 Besides the usual developer informtion, there are a few pages on how to use the main classes at that site.
 More is coming.

+Yeah, the name isn't thrilling.
+But at least it's not a coffee pun, nor does it start with J. Besides, how could you not like [these guys](http://upload.wikimedia.org/wikipedia/commons/e/ee/Gorfou_sauteur_-_Rockhopper_Penguin.jpg)?

 ## History